 You don't need any special equipment, just a computer, Internet access, and the most recent version of Java installed.
 Prior to the webinar, you will be emailed the website address needed.

-To schedule a webinar, email the Instruction Librarian.
+To schedule a webinar, email the library.

 In addition to webinars, instructional classes may be delivered face-to-face, and through tutorials available at the library web site.

 Who do I contact if I have questions?

 If the answer is yes to any of the above questions and other questions related to library research, you can request instruction sessions through the Library Instruction Request Form.
 For any questions regarding library research instruction for your class, please contact the Chloe Hoyle at firstname.lastname@example.org.

 |Faculty can request a research instruction and workshops in the library classroom (HRC 250A).
 These sessions are tailored to individual courses and assignments.
 Topics may include instruction in the use of the library databases, information literacy skills, and citation styles.

 |Faculty can request an online instruction session.
 Online sessions can be synchronous or asynchronous.
 Links to archived webinars are also available on YouTube.

 |Faculty can add a librarian as a teaching assistant to a Canvas course.
 The librarian can add links to library resources, host discussions on scholarly research and how to find information, email students about specific library resources relating to course assignments, answer questions, and more.
 An embedded librarian can assist faculty for the full course term, or provide targeted services at specific points during the course.

 |A librarian can create a class or subject specific LibGuide (library research guide) intended to help students discover a variety of sources relevant to their subject area.
 Example: Health Care Administration.